Documentation Index

 How do I control access to my instances?

 Instances are accessed via SSH using keys you register in the dashboard.
-Only public keys you add to your project are injected into new instances.
+Only public keys you add to your workspace are injected into new instances.
 See SSH Keys for setup.

 How are API keys secured?